Spring 2025 Schedule

 In person, Fluno Center

-Presented by Jim Thompson, Elizabeth Fadell, and Jeremy Kautza, internal consultants, Office of Strategic Consulting
+Presented by Elizabeth Fadell and Jim Thompson, internal consultants, Office of Strategic Consulting

 Content level: introductory

-This interactive session walked through some of the key components of continuous improvement and process mapping.
-Participants learned the fundamentals of various process mapping techniques and were introduced to some advanced practices for visualizing and analyzing processes.
-Participants heard real-world examples demonstrating the practical application of a variety of tips and tricks.
-By the end of the session, participants knew how to understand current processes and identify opportunities for improvement in their work.
+This interactive session will walk you through some of the key components of continuous improvement and process mapping.
+You’ll learn the fundamentals of various process mapping techniques and then be introduced to some advanced practices for visualizing and analyzing processes.
+You’ll hear real-world examples demonstrating the practical application of a variety of tips and tricks.
+By the end of the session, you’ll know how to understand current processes and identify opportunities for improvement in your work.

-This day-long session required an $85 registration fee.
-Meals were provided and breaks offered throughout the day.
-Registration was limited to 40 participants.
+This day-long session requires an $85 registration fee.
+Meals will be provided, and breaks will be offered throughout the day.
+Registration is limited to 40 participants.

 Online